How Much Does Installing Trim Cost in 2025?

 Casing

-Casing has about the same cost as baseboard at $0.50 to $1.50 per foot, depending on the material, design and finish.
-Its primary purpose is to define windows and door frames, rather than the wall near the floor.
+Casing costs about the same as baseboard, at $0.50 to $1.50 per foot, depending on the material, design, and finish.
+Its primary purpose is to define windows and door frames rather than the wall near the floor.
 Casing is rarely more than two inches tall since it’s usually installed at eye level.
-It’s otherwise similar to baseboard and often has the same style and design.
+It’s otherwise similar to baseboards and often has the same style and design.

 Chair Rail